MobTgZhang/ReadingComprehension_AttNN/README.md

 <p>The details of the application are following below:</p>
 <p>Four CPUs: Intel® Xeon® E5-2600 v3/v4</p>
 <p>Four GPUs for cuda environment</p>
-<p>To get the details of the trainig processing and eveluation ,you see the essay. </p>
+<p>To get the details of the trainig processing and eveluation ,you can see the essay. </p>